saylesss88/nix-book/src/vcs/jujutsu.md

-If you haven't taken the time to deep dive Git, it may be a good time to learn about a new way of doing Version Control that is actually less complex and easier to menaally map out.
+If you haven't taken the time to deep dive Git, it may be a good time to learn about a new way of doing Version Control that is actually less complex and easier to mentally map out in my opinion.

 You can use jujutsu (jj) with existing Git repositories with one command.
 `jj git init --colocate` or `jj git init --git-repo /path/to/git_repository`.